“There is no greater impediment to the advancement of knowledge than the ambiguity of words.” –Thomas Reid

 Typically a low-value, tactical activity or artifact self-prescribed by a client who believes it will reach some underlying goal.
 Deliverables emphasize your labor, not your smarts, and are therefore to be avoided because they are not very profitable.

-A market segment defined by personal attributes or beliefs of an individual (e.g., soccer moms, Asian Americans, billionaire philanthropists, migraine sufferers, atheists, etc).
+A market segment defined by personal attributes of an individual (e.g., Baby Boomers, New York residents, millionaires, Asian Americans, migraine sufferers, etc).

 Niching Down on a Demographic Market.